vintage-software/javascript/typescript.md

-#TypeScript Style Guide
+#TypeScript Style Guide (In Preview)

 TypeScript is a statically typed super set of JavaScript (ES6/ES7).
 TypeScript follows all the **same** standards as the [JavaScript Style Guide](https://github.com/vintage-software/javascript).
 Types are optional and use developer disgression of when its apropriate or usefull to use static typing.

-Note TypeScript is compile time type checking.
+**Note** TypeScript is compile time type checking.
 Advoid altering you Classes or Prototypes at runtime.

+## Classes

+ES6 Classes and ES7 Decorators can be used but advoid using TypeScript keywords such as `private` and `public`.
+This may change in the future but currently we would like to stay close to the ES spec as possible.
+Private properties and Prototype functions should be prefixed with `_`.
+Example: `_myPrivateProperty`

-## Class Primitive Properties
+### Class Primitive Properties

 Class level primitive properties should be typed.